 Follow the guidance contained in TR 24772-1 clause 6.54.5.

-Specify a coding standards that restricts or bans the use of features or combinations of features that have been observed to lead to vulnerabilities in the operational environment for which the software is intended.
+Specify coding standards that restricts or bans the use of features or combinations of features that have been observed to lead to vulnerabilities in the operational environment for which the software is intended.

 6.55 Unspecified behaviour [BQF]